MQS™

 1

 Log in to your Bynder portal.
 Navigate to the Asset Library and use filters, collections, or search to find the assets whose metadata you need.
+To assess your full library, use a broad search or browse without filters.

 2